jchen9314/learn-data-engineering/data-lakehouse/dbx_de_prof_exam_prep.md

   - DISTINCT is the default option, duplicate rows are removed from subquery1 before applying the operation
 - You can specify MINUS as a syntax alternative for EXCEPT.

+### Table deletion

+- deleting data does not delete the data files from the table directory.
+Instead, it creates a copy of the affected files without these deleted records.
+So, to fully commit these deletes, you need to run VACUUM commands on the customers table.

 ## Testing and Deployment

 ### Magic command